-What is E-commerce?
+What is E-commerce

-Data powers the most successful e-commerce operations, which take advantage of best practices such as targeted email marketing, audience segmentation, and marketing automation.
 For example, following up with a customer after they have placed an item in an online shopping cart but didn’t complete the transaction can significantly increase your likelihood of making the sale.

 Pros and cons of e-commerce

 E-commerce has many benefits for businesses, as well as a few potential drawbacks.
 Online stores can improve the customer experience because shopping online is easy and convenient.
-Additionally, with a low startup cost and a wide range of tools available for entrepreneurs, starting an e-commerce business is much easier than starting another type of business.

-Pros of e-commerce:
+Pros of e-commerce

 - Low startup and operating costs: Starting an e-commerce business is generally much cheaper than starting a brick-and-mortar store because there’s no rent or real estate costs, and you can start with fewer employees.
+Building maintenance costs are also virtually eliminated in digital commerce models.

 - Offers flexibility: E-commerce is a more flexible solution for businesses and their customers because customers can shop at any time of day, from anywhere.
+This instant gratification contributes significantly to consumer satisfaction and loyalty.

 - Easy to engage in data-based marketing: Your e-commerce store can provide you with a trove of marketing data through analytics and reports to help you make better decisions when promoting your business.
+Implementing strong search engine optimization practices is essential to maximizing visibility on online platforms.

-- Wide selection of available products: E-commerce offers a wider variety of available products for customers as opposed to brick-and-mortar stores, which can only hold so much inventory in the physical space they occupy.
+- Wide selection of available products: E-commerce offers a wider variety of available products for customers as opposed to brick-and-mortar stores, which can only hold so much exclusive inventory in the physical space they occupy.

-Cons of e-commerce:
+Cons of e-commerce

 - Less connection with customers: Because there’s nobody to interact with when shopping, customers may feel less of a connection with your business.
 The customers also won’t get the opportunity to touch the product before buying it to ensure it’s what they really want.